ManufacturaInd/manufacturaindependente.org/content/adding-user-repositories-fedora15.md

 and feel free to rename them -- we named ours `gimp.repo`, `scribus.repo`, etc. for clarity.

-All that’s left is playing around with yum install now.<!--:-->
+All that’s left is playing around with yum install now.